-Picking the right apple for the apple pie has always been something that creates a lot of debate when I’m at the grocery store, should I try something new?
-Gala, Haralson, Courtland, Macintosh, or do I stick with the tried and true Granny Smith.
+Picking the right apple for the apple pie has always been something that creates a lot of debate when I’m at the grocery store.
+Should I try something new and buy Gala, Haralson, Cortland or Macintosh?
+Or do I stick with the tried and true Granny Smith?
 That depends on the time of year.
 If it is fall and prime apple season, I’ll reach for the Haralsons, just because those aren’t always available.
 Or I’ll do a mix of Haralson and Granny Smith.
 If it is any other time of the year, I stick to the Granny Smith.
 Period.
 Nothing holds it shapes better when it bakes and has such mouth watering tartness that is balanced out with the sweet crumb topping.
 YUM.

 My friend, Sarah, has a September birthday and apple pie is one of her favorites.
 A few years ago I made her an apple pie and delivered it to her, warm out of the oven.
-We had a piece, along with a glass of wine…because wine goes with everything, right?
-Wine to toast getting older, pie to indulge on a special day.
-Good food, good wine, and great friends.
+We had a piece along with a glass of wine, because wine goes with everything, right?
+Wine to toast getting older and pie to indulge with on a special day.
+Good food, good wine and great friends.